5 Summer Sleep Tips for Babies and Kids - Baby Chick

 Summer is here, and it is HOT.
 Many parents worry about weekend travel, late sunsets, and frequent BBQs, derailing the wonderful sleep routine they’ve worked on all winter.
 This fear is entirely well-founded; summer sleep is HARD.
 Between the travel excitement, increased outside play, and late bedtimes, it’s easy for schedules and routines to fall by the wayside (intentionally or unintentionally).

-But even though it’s summer, babies and young children still need to get plenty of sleep.
-If you’re committed to maintaining some healthy sleep habits this summer (while also living your best life), it’s possible.
+But even though it’s summer, babies and young children still need plenty of sleep.
+If you’re committed to maintaining healthy sleep habits this summer (while also living your best life), it’s possible.
 With some strategic planning and firm boundaries, you can keep sleep on track this summer.
-Follow these summer sleep tips below!

 5 Tips for Getting Babies and Children to Sleep in the Summer Months